Kushalrock/Sproutjourney_KushalAgrawal_Jazzee2025/README.md

 ## 🎥 Pitch Video

-We’ve created a **2-minute pitch video** (as per the hackathon guidelines) that showcases our product through animated storytelling, a product demo in the foreground, and a structured explanation of our approach and real-world impact.
+We’ve created a **2-minute pitch video** that showcases our product through animated storytelling, real interface demonstration, and a deep dive into the technical and emotional design of SproutJourney.

 🔗 [Watch on YouTube](https://youtu.be/OD-m-HTWOdM)

-> 🎙️ *Note: The video uses AI-generated voice (via ElevenLabs)* as part of our voice integration testing.
-We believe voice plays a key role in accessibility and immersion for early learners and wanted to reflect that in our pitch.
+> 🎙️ *Note: The voiceover uses AI-generated audio (via ElevenLabs)* as part of our product testing.
+We believe voice is key to immersion, accessibility, and retention for early learners, especially those with reading difficulties.

 ---

-## 📄 Pitch Document
+## 📄 Framework & Technical Document

-You can read our complete framework and technical document here:
+You can explore our complete technical breakdown here:
 📄 [SproutJourney_Framework.pdf](./Sproutjourney_KushalAgrawal_Jazzee2025_Document.pdf)

-> ✍️ *Note: This document has been structured with the assistance of AI tools for clarity and polish.
-However, all core ideas, technical specifications, architectural decisions, and storytelling elements were authored by our team.*
+> ✍️ *This document was assisted by AI formatting tools, but all architectural, educational, and narrative elements were developed entirely by our team.*

 ---

 ## 🛠️ Tech Stack & Architecture

-**Gen-AI Backbone:**
+### Gen-AI & Agent Intelligence
-- **Gemma 2.5B** — fine-tuned and run locally
+- **Gemma 2.5B** (fine-tuned locally with LoRA)
-- Currently testing with **LLaMA 3.1 8B** and **Flan-T5**
+- Also experimenting with **LLaMA 3.1 8B** and **Flan-T5**
-- **RAG (Retrieval-Augmented Generation)** pipeline for contextualized, curriculum-aligned responses

-**Voice & Interaction:**
-- **LangGraph** for orchestrating multi-agent flows
-- **ElevenLabs + Azure Voice(in testing)** for immersive generative voice integration
-- AI character voices mapped to domain-specialist agents (e.g., *Eli the Elephant* for Social Science)
+- **Multi-agent LLM system** with subject-specialist agents (e.g., Eli the Elephant for Social Science)

-**Front-End & Deployment:**
+- **Custom RAG pipeline** with concept-specific retrieval nodes per agent
+- **Language Graphs** to structure grade-wise content with Bloom’s taxonomy, cognitive depth, and cultural context
+- Built-in **guardrails** for hallucination prevention and child-safe response control

+### Orchestration & Voice Interaction
+- **LangChain + LangGraph** for multi-agent logic and decision flow
+- **ChromaDB** (testing) with plans to shift to **scalable vector DB**
+- **TTS & Voice AI** using **ElevenLabs** and **Azure AI Voice** (in progress)
+- **Speech-based narration + gamified character interaction** with custom voice embedding for each domain agent

+### Front-End & Deployment
-- Built using **Unity Engine** for interactive storytelling and learning modules
+- Built in **Unity Engine** for immersive storytelling and interaction
-- Multimodal UI combining voice, visual storytelling, and interactive quizzes
-- Hosting on Hyperstack for GPU based workloads and simple web service using Python
+- Gamified quizzes, moral dilemmas, and learning simulations
+- Hosted via **Hyperstack GPU platform** + Python Flask backend

+### Experimental Extensions
+- Integration of **Stable Diffusion** and **video generation models** for dynamic visual feedback
+- Ongoing adaptation for multilingual support and edge-deployment in low-connectivity schools

 ---

 ## 🎯 Core Features

-- **Multi-agent Gen-AI system** trained on NCERT curriculum, Bhagavad Gita, and value education
+- **Multi-agent Gen-AI system** with distinct subject-personas and personalities
-- **Emotional & cultural storytelling** to connect with young learners
+- **Curriculum-trained (NCERT)** + **cultural grounding** (Bhagavad Gita, Indian epics)
+- **Dynamic Learning Modes:**
-- **4-stage learning loop**: StoryTime → LearningTime → ThinkingTime → FunTime
+  - StoryTime → LearningTime → ThinkingTime → FunTime
-- **Adaptive profiling engine** to track strengths, weaknesses, and preferred learning modes
+- **Cognitive Fingerprinting Engine** to identify strengths, weaknesses & learning styles
-- **Teacher integration dashboard** for real-time insights and custom interventions
-- **Modules on practical life skills** like financial literacy, empathy, and real-world decision-making
+- **Practical curriculum modules:** Financial literacy, civic values, empathy, and ethics
+- **Inclusive Design:** For neurodiverse children, early readers, and low-literacy students
+- **Teacher Dashboard:** Real-time insights, adaptive suggestions, and early alerts

 ---

 ## 🗂️ Repository Status

-This repository currently contains:
+This repository includes:
 - Pitch video
-- Technical framework document
+- Framework document
-- Voice declarations and explanation
+- Voice testing declarations

 ⚠️ **Codebase is under active development**
-Due to sensitive architecture and in-progress refinement, the working code is currently private and shared with team members only.
+Due to its modular nature and sensitive components (e.g., moderation filters, agent weights), full code access is currently private.

-📬 *If you're a reviewer and would like access to the code, please reach out to us directly.*
+📬 *For access or evaluation, feel free to reach out directly.*

 ---

 ## ✅ Declaration

-- This submission is an **original concept and implementation** by Team Sproutjourney.
+- This submission is an **original product** by Team SproutJourney.
-- **AI voice** in the pitch is part of our ongoing product integration—not a placeholder or aesthetic choice.
-- We used AI tools like ChatGPT to help format our documents and structure the pitch—but all core decisions, concepts, architecture, and storytelling reflect our direct work.
-- The prototype and technology stack are real and functional, with components already being tested.
+- All AI voice, visuals, and architecture are part of active system integration—not placeholders.
+- Document structuring was AI-assisted, but all IP, logic, and creativity are entirely our own.
+- Product demos are fully working prototypes and being tested with users.

 ---

 ## 🌱 Summary

-SproutJourney is a human-first, AI-powered learning companion for India’s next generation.
-By combining culturally-rooted storytelling, adaptive Gen-AI tutoring, and emotionally aware design, we aim to make learning **joyful**, **personal**, and **impactful**—not just today, but across a child’s full educational journey.

-Together, let's raise not just students—but thinkers, dreamers, and leaders.
+SproutJourney is a multi-agent, culturally grounded, AI-powered education platform that adapts to how *each* child thinks, feels, and learns.
+With safe, inclusive, and emotionally intelligent systems, we’re building not just learners—but lifelong thinkers, ethical decision-makers, and future-ready citizens.

+Let’s reshape education—one child, one story, one conversation at a time.